 Source: Statista – Fatal Accidents Damage Trust in Autonomous Driving

 For self-driving vehicles, trust is as critical as gas is for today’s cars.
 Trust in the self-driving concept means confidence that the car will drive you to the destination safe and sound, act according to the driver’s expectations, and provide an enjoyable experience from high-end features.
-In this case, designing HMIs means designing near-absolute trust between a human and a vehicle.
+In this case, creating HMI autonomous vehicle design means designing near-absolute trust between a human and a vehicle.

 Sticking to the following human machine interface design principles increases drivers’ trust: